How to Include Field Descriptions Inside Email Notifications

 If you need any assistance in creating your form, please visit this documentation.

-Using the HTML or Plain Text Email Template
+Selecting the Email Template

+In this tutorial, you’ll need to make sure you do not have the Plain Text email template selected.
 If you’re not sure which setting you have or what this setting is, you can always review this documentation to see where to change this option.

 In your WPForms Settings on the Email tab, this tutorial is using the HTML Email Template setting